taridepaco/MusicTopicEvolution/docs/webpage.md

 - Sklearn.
 One of the most used open-source machine learning libraries in Python.
 Very powerful for data analysis, however in the current project we only will be using it for transforming the bundle of lyrics to a matrix form, filtering out undesired words.

 - Gensim.
 The core of the project.
-This open-source library built for Natural Language Processing and specially for topic modelling suits perfectly to our needs.
-We will use an LDA (Latent Dirichlet allocation) approach for the topic modelling.
+This open-source library built for Natural Language Processing and specially for topic modeling suits perfectly to our needs.
+We will use an LDA (Latent Dirichlet allocation) approach for the topic modeling.

 Other useful Python libraries: